liz-christy-design-process

 To the west of County Monaghan lies Clones, a town famous for its unique crochet lace.
 This lace-making tradition was introduced by Cassandra Hand, another rector’s wife, in the mid-19th century.
 Cassandra saw the potential for crochet lace to provide a supplementary income for local women and dedicated herself to teaching them this intricate craft.

 Clones Lace, known for its distinct crochet floral and spiral patterns, gained international recognition.
 Today, the tradition is championed by Máire Treanor, who has played a pivotal role in reviving and promoting Clones Lace.
-Máire runs an annual lace summer school in Clones, attracting students from around the world and ensuring that this delicate art form continues to thrive.
+Máire runs an annual lace summer school in Clones, attracting students worldwide and ensuring this delicate art form thrives.
 The Canal Stores in Clones houses a permanent exhibition dedicated to Clones Lace.

 Bel-Broid Lace: The Belgian Connection

-In the northern part of the county, Monaghan Town is home to the fascinating story of Bel-Broid Lace, which has its origins in the turmoil of World War I. In 1914, fifteen Belgian refugees, including the De Neve family from Mechelen, arrived in Monaghan.
+In the northern part of the county, Monaghan Town is home to the fascinating story of Bel-Broid Lace, which has its origins in the turmoil of World War I. In 1914, fifteen Belgian refugees arrived in Monaghan, including the De Neve family from Mechelen.
 Lady Leonie Leslie facilitated their relocation, and the Urban Council provided housing in the repurposed military barracks, which was aptly renamed Belgian Square.

 Accustomed to city life, the De Neve sisters were struck by the impoverished conditions of the local women.
 They began visiting farms, travelling by horse-drawn cart, to teach the embroidery skills that were second nature to them.
 This initiative quickly became a vital source of supplementary income for many families.

-The De Neve sisters, along with local retired postmaster Charles McNally, founded the Bel-Broid company (short for Belgian Embroidery).
+The De Neve sisters and local retired postmaster Charles McNally founded the Bel-Broid company (short for Belgian Embroidery).
 By 1919, Bel-Broid had flourished into a thriving factory employing over 200 townspeople.
 Their trousseau and chemise products, known for their fine craftsmanship, were featured in prestigious magazines like Vogue and Tatler, and the Bel-Broid Salon in Dublin’s Suffolk Street became a hub of fashionable activity.
 Some fine examples of Bel-Broid Lace garments are in Monaghan County Museum at the newly opened Peace Campus.

 Preserving a Rich Heritage